 - Pitch: How high or low a section is played

-- Dynamics: Turn up the volume.
-Or, turn it way down.
+- Dynamics: Turn up the volume.andnbsp; Or, turn it way down.

 - Articulation: is it smooth, bouncy, with pedal, etc.?

-- Rhythm: Make the long notes short.
-And the short notes long.
+- Rhythm: Make the long notes short.andnbsp; And the short notes long.

 - Mood: If it sounds happy, what would make it sound melancholy?

-- Accompaniment: Fancy way of saying the part that supports the melody.
-Play the notes in a different order, or place on the piano.
+- Accompaniment:andnbsp; Fancy way of saying the part that supports the melody.andnbsp; Play the notes in a different order, or place on the piano.

-- Sections: Try dividing the song into sections & mix up the order you play them in.
+- Sections: Try dividing the song into sections andamp; mix up the order you play them in.

 As you can see, the options are only limited by imagination.

-There is never a reason to play something the same thing exactly the same way twice.
-Especially since the brain will remember better when it is fully engaged.
-And honestly, this is how I make progress in my own piano practice while juggling work and family responsibilities.
+There is never a reason to play something the same thing exactly the same way twice.andnbsp; Especially since the brain will remember better when it is fully engaged.andnbsp; This is how I make progress in my own piano practice while juggling work and family responsibilities.

-Often I will tell my students that I don’t have a lot of time to practice (in relation to the level of my playing).
-And that means I must make each minute count.
+Often I will tell my students that I don’t have a lot of time to practice (in relation to the level of my playing).andnbsp; And that means I must make each minute count.

-When a student plays from the beginning of the song to the end or chooses not to listen as they play … the mistakes become permanent.
+When you choose to always play from the beginning of the song to the end or choose not to listen as you play (a skill in and of itself) … the mistakes become permanent.